JustyleR/CounterStrikeShopCMS/README.md

 [Q] I found a problem with the system, what should I do?
 [A] Contact me here, Discord or Steam.

+[Q] I installed the system and now when I go to the home page it shows nothing..
+[A] Check if you have mod_rewrite enabled and if the .htaccess file is in the core directory of the system.

 The system is currently on a stable 1.0 version.
 There may be a change for a little bugs but I'll try to fix them ASAP